gilluminate/data-mappage/README.md

 ------------------------------------------------------------

-- How to run your project (or where it is hosted)
+- How to run your project
   - `cd data-mappage`
   - `yarn start`
 - How much time you spent building the project